andrew/ultimate-awesome/README.md

 - [awesome-freedom](https://github.com/erfjab/awesome-freedom) - One repository to rule them all! .
 - [awesome-php-jobs](https://github.com/filhodanuvem/awesome-php-jobs) - 🐘A curated list of companies using php .
 - [awesome-cvpr-2024](https://github.com/harpreetsahota204/awesome-cvpr-2024) - 🤩 An AWESOME Curated List of Papers, Workshops, Datasets, and Challenges from CVPR 2024.
-- [Awesome-Interleaving-Reasoning](https://github.com/Osilly/Awesome-Interleaving-Reasoning) - Interleaving Reasoning: Next-Generation Reasoning Systems for AGI.
 - [Awesome-Polarization](https://github.com/tkuri/Awesome-Polarization) - List of awesome papers on Polarization Imaging.
 - [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
+- [awesome-micro-expression-recognition](https://github.com/Vision-Intelligence-and-Robots-Group/awesome-micro-expression-recognition) - A GitHub repository about micro-expression recognition, micro-expression detection, and micro-expression analysis.
 - [awesome-music-listening](https://github.com/ybayle/awesome-music-listening) - Awesome list of websites dedicated to listening to music.
 - [awesome-active-learning](https://github.com/yongjin-shin/awesome-active-learning) - Awesome Active Learning Paper List.
 - [Awesome-Conditional-Diffusion-Models](https://github.com/zju-pi/Awesome-Conditional-Diffusion-Models) -   This repository maintains a collection of important papers on conditional image synthesis with diffusion models (Survey Paper published in TMLR2025).